truera/trulens/docs/trulens/tracking/instrumentation/nemo.md

     ```

 To properly evaluate LLM apps we often need to point our evaluation at an
-internal step of our application, such as the retreived context.
+internal step of our application, such as the retrieved context.
 Doing so allows
 us to evaluate for metrics including context relevance and groundedness.

 For Nemo applications with a knowledge base, `select_context` can